 And follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast: FDA approves label changes for antimalarial drug mefloquine hydrochloride due to risk of serious psychiatric and nerve side effects mp3(MP3 - 3.5MB) FDA Drug Safety Communication: FDA approves label changes for antimalarial drug mefloquine hydrochloride due to risk of serious psychiatric and nerve side effects
+FDA Drug Safety Podcast: FDA approves label changes for antimalarial drug mefloquine hydrochloride due to risk of serious psychiatric and nerve side effects mp3(MP3 - 3.5MB) [ARCHIVED] FDA Drug Safety Communication: FDA approves label changes for antimalarial drug mefloquine hydrochloride due to risk of serious psychiatric and nerve side effects